Computing Optimal Trajectories for Optimal Transport in Nonuniform Environments: Algorithms used

 An appealing feature of the method is that it is simple to implement an algorithm to find the optimal plan for the regularized problem \eqref{DiscreteMKeps}.
 Defining $\bu \in \mathbb{R}^{k_0}$, $\bv \in \mathbb{R}^{k_1}$, and $K\in \mathbb{R}^{k_0\times k_1}$ with $K_{ij}=e^{-\frac{c(\x_i,\y_j)}{\epsilon}}$, to recover the optimal plan $\pi^*_{\epsilon}$ of \eqref{DiscreteMKeps}, for fixed $\epsilon>0$, one needs to perform a sufficient number of iterations on the vectors $\bu$ and $\bv$ to converge to $\pi^*_{\epsilon}$ (see \cite{Cuturi2013a}):

 Observe that, with this technique, we may likely end up splitting masses. \end{itemize}

-\begin{rem} In principle, as $\epsilon$ decreases, the minimum value of $J_{\epsilon}$ in \eqref{DiscreteMKeps} approaches the minimum value of $J$ in \eqref{DiscreteMK}, but the convergence is slow: convergence rate is linear and the contraction constant is $\mathcal{O}(1-e^{-c/\epsilon})$.
-Moreover, in practice, there is always some value $\epsilon_0$, which depends on the problem, such that even for $0<\epsilon$, but $\epsilon<\epsilon_0$, the iterations in \eqref{SinkhornIter} will not converge due to numerical instabilities created by the $\frac{1}{\epsilon}$ term.
-So, some trade-off is necessary between the choice of $\epsilon$ and the accuracy with which we approximate the solution of \eqref{DiscreteMK}; see Section \ref{results} for values of $\epsilon$ we used in practice. \end{rem}
+\begin{rem} In principle, as $\epsilon$ decreases, the minimum value of $J_{\epsilon}$ in \eqref{DiscreteMKeps} approaches the minimum value of $J$ in \eqref{DiscreteMK} at a linear rate.
+However, in practice, there is always some value $\epsilon_0$, which depends on the problem, such that for $\epsilon<\epsilon_0$, there are numerical stability issues; because of the $\frac{1}{\epsilon}$ term; see \cite{PeyreCuturi} and \cite{Schmitzer} for a discussion of this aspect, and see Section \ref{results} for the values of $\epsilon$ we used in our examples. \end{rem}